 The season of festivities is here again.
 Hindu women across India, mostly in North are gearing up to celebrate Hariyali Teej.
-This year, Hariyali Teej will be celebrated on 13th August, 2018.
+Hariyali Teej is being celebrated today (3rd August 2019).
 The Indian festival is celebrated with much fervour by women of Rajasthan, Haryana, Uttar Pradesh, Madhya Pradesh and Bihar.
 The festival falls in the holy month of Shravana or Sawan.
 The entire month is dedicated to the holy union of Lord Shiva and Parvati.
 Married women gather together and pray for their married life and general well-being.
 On the day of Hariyali Teej, they also deck up beautifully in green sari and with green bangles, which is the significant colour of the festival.
 In some parts of India, they also get together and ride swings and listen to old folklores of Shiva and Parvati.
 Some women observe ritualistic fasts where they abstain from non-vegetarian foods.
 They eat simple fruit-laden diet.
 Once the fast is over, they indulge in some toothsome delicacies like ghewar, mathri and kachoris.
 The sumptuous feast that follows is a true-foodie's dream come true.

 Ghevar is a round-shaped honey-comb like Rajasthani dessert dipped in sugar syrup